-Genre artists such as Lowry and the wonderful Pieter Bruegel the Elder use multiple perspectives all the time because they were illustrating everyday life which abounds with layers of meanings.
+Genre artists such as Lowry and the wonderful Pieter Bruegel the Elder used multiple perspectives all the time because they were illustrating everyday life, which abounds with layers of meanings.
 But some portrait artists also use little twists within their images.
-Study Johannes Vermeer’s, The Music Lesson carefully.
+Spend a few moments studying Johannes Vermeer’s, The Music Lesson very carefully.

 Vermeer's paintings are full of symbols and layers of meanings.
 In The Music Lesson the woman is touching the keys of the virginal, an instrument synonymous with purity.
-The tutor is watching her and the woman from first glance is absorbed in playing the music.
-However, if you look in the mirror above the woman you will see that Vermeer has painted her looking towards the tutor.
+The tutor is watching her and the woman, from first glance, is absorbed in playing the music.
+However, if you look in the mirror above the woman, you will see that Vermeer has painted her looking towards the tutor.
 This is not the angle of her head suggested by looking straight at the painting.
-Vermeer has altered our perception of the painting and through this altered our interpretation.
+Vermeer has altered our perception of the painting and through this, has altered our interpretation.

-A little while ago we also took some time to look at the works of Frida Kahlo.
+A little while ago we also took some time to look at the works of Frida Kahlo and I have included links at the end of this post.
 I wonder how much you remember of her life story?
 It will help you understand this painting titled The Bus created in 1929.

 If you didn't know Frida's story you would perceive this as a delightful painting of passengers on a bus.
-But in 1925 and the age of 18 Frida was involved in a most horrendous accident while travelling on a bus with her then boyfriend.
-She sustained a broken spinal column, a broken collarbone ribs and pelvis, 11 fractures in her right leg, a crushed and dislocated right foot, and a dislocated shoulder.
+But in 1925, at the age of 18, Frida was involved in a most horrendous accident while travelling on a bus with her then boyfriend.
+She sustained a broken spinal column, a broken collarbone, ribs and pelvis, 11 fractures in her right leg, a crushed and dislocated right foot, and a dislocated shoulder.
 Also, an iron handrail pierced her abdomen and her uterus.
-Over her life she had 35 surgeries on her back, right leg and foot. (http://www.fridakahlostory.com)
+Over her life she had 35 surgeries on her back, right leg and foot.3

 And then Jim has the opportunity to go up in a small plane before leaving to fight in Europe.
 This experience gives him a bird’s eye view of the world.

-He wonders whether the “map” in his own head, which he had tested and found accurate, might be related to the one the birds carried in theirs’.
+He wonders whether the “map” in his own head, which he had tested and found accurate, might be related to the one the birds carried in theirs.
 This map allowed them to find their way “halfway across the world”.
 This was the true “wonder” of the world – that nature could triumph and find its way without the interference of man.
 As such, Jim finds the natural world more remarkable than the learning of man.
-Flying back he had a “clear view of what he had already seen in imagination”.4
+Flying back, he had a “clear view of what he had already seen in imagination”.4

-The Hero Image is Jeffrey Smart's Portrait of Clive James.
-A reminder that not everyone's perception of the word portrait is the same.
+And to conclude - Jeffrey Smart's Portrait of Clive James is a reminder that not everyone's perception of the word portrait is the same.